Hogan's Fountain Pavilion: Fundraising

 Fundraising to save the pavilion began with a concert put on by the preservation group in August 2010 after receipt of Integral Structures' $82,000 roof repair bid.
 The Save Hogan's Fountain Pavilion group and Adam Matthews Foundation, a non-profit (501c3) organization, partnered as a fundraising vehicle to begin the restoration process.
 The Adam Matthews Foundation also matched donations in the amount of $1500 towards the preservation efforts.

 Hogan's Fountain Pavilion supporters participated in the 2010 online competition "We Hear You America", sponsored by Reader's Digest magazine.
 In Louisville, repairing the Hogan's Fountain Pavilion was the overwhelming favorite of the voters.
 They were awarded a $1,000 prize for being one of the Best 100 Cities in America (based on participation in the contest).
 They were awarded a second prize of $10,000 for being a runner up in a winning city with a population of 500,000 or more residents.
 This award triggered a $5,000 challenge grant from Louisville Metro Councilwoman, Tina Ward-Pugh, D-9th District.
 Ward-Pugh was the first politician to make a pledge towards the restoration of the pavilion, and followed up her initial $5,000 challenge grant with a subsequent $5,000 matching grant.

-Volunteers of the grassroots group manned booths at local festivals to raise awareness of the pavilion's status and to collect donations.
+Volunteers of the grassroots group staffed booths at local festivals to raise awareness of the pavilion's status and to collect donations.
 The group sold t-shirts to help raise funds and undertook a small letter writing campaign to notify organizations who had patronized the pavilion that they were working to save it and asking for donations and or support.
 One such letter produced a $1,000 donation from YUM Brands.

 Support was also offered by local businesses and neighborhood associations, including the Belknap Neighborhood Association in April 2011, the Bonnycastle Homestead Association in June 2011, the Highland Douglass Neighborhood Association (HDNA) in June 2011 and August 2012, and the Deer Park Neighborhood Association.
 O'Shea's Pub and Flanagan's Ale House also held fundraising events, and in June 2011 they presented a check totaling $2,500 to the grassroots group.

 Local bands and concerts also raised funds for the pavilion's preservation.
 The band "Hogan's Fountain" donated 50% of profits (during February and March 2011) for iTunes sales of their song "Shine Your Light on Me (Remix)".
-The Louisville Hippie's Reunion/Benefit Hogans Fountain TeePee was held by several bands on August 5, 2012 at Stevie Ray's Blues Bar in downtown Louisville, raising $1,700.
+The Louisville Hippie's Reunion/Benefit Hogans Fountain TeePee was held by several bands on August 5, 2012, at Stevie Ray's Blues Bar in downtown Louisville, raising $1,700.

-The sons of Mr. Schickli, the pavilion's architect, donated $5,000 In honor of their father and allocated a $5,000 dollar for dollar matching grant beginning in September 2011.
-Upon completion they donated an addition $500.
+The sons of Mr. Schickli, the pavilion's architect, donated $5,000 in honor of their father and allocated an additional $5,000 to a dollar-for-dollar matching grant beginning in September 2011.
+Upon completion they donated an additional $500.

 Tom Owen, Louisville Metro Councilman, D-8th District, made a pledge to fund the last $3,800 of the cost to re-roof the Pavilion and later made an additional pledge of $1,000.